 Foam Core Basics

 Foam core (also called foam board) is fantastic stuff.
-It consists of a foamed center, which is covered on both sides by paper.
-It is easily cut with a sharp knife, and there are many ways to fasten the pieces together.
+It consists of a foamed center covered on both sides by paper.
+It is easy to cut with a sharp knife, and many ways to fasten the pieces together.
 For this project, I used a hot glue gun.

 It is also inexpensive.
 You can find 20x30 foam core sheets for a dollar each.
 My total cost for this project, including the glue, was under $10.
 Of course, yours might be higher if you also need to purchase the tools, but they are not expensive.
 I estimate the most this would cost is $50.

-People make amazing things out of foam core, including scenery for model railroads, props for video games, boxes, models of buildings.
+People make amazing things out of foam core, including scenery for model railroads, props for video games, boxes, and models of buildings.
 The list is endless.
-Projects like these use tidier ways to attach foam core pieces together than hot glue.
-But since our work will be hidden in a drawer with lots of contents, we don't have to be so concerned with beauty.
+Projects like these use tidier ways to attach foam core pieces than hot glue.
+But since our work is hiding in a drawer, we don't have to be so concerned with beauty.
 Hot glue is strong, and it sets quickly.
 I was able to finish four drawers in less than two hours.
 The fancier joining methods take a lot more time.

 Cutting Foam Core

-It's easy enough to cut foam core with a knife.
+It's easy to cut foam core with a knife.
 Put a metal straight-edge along the line you want to cut.
 Hold it down firmly with one hand.
 Then take a very sharp x-acto knife (a number 11 blade works very well) and make a shallow cut.
-This should only penetrate the paper and, perhaps, a bit of the foam.
+The cut should penetrate the paper and, perhaps, a bit of the foam.
 Then make a second, deeper cut.
-This should be enough to let you separate the board.
+That should be enough to let you separate the board.
 If not, make a third cut (and consider switching out your blade).
 A sharp knife is crucial.

 Making Corners and Curves

-You can "score" foam core and then bend it along the scored line to make a joint.
-This can be at any angle.
-Making several "scores" close together, you can bend foam core around a curve if you need to.
+You can "score" foam core and bend it along the scored line to make a joint at any angle.
+Making several "scores" close together, you can bend the foam core around a curve if you need to.

-For this, just use the hot glue gun and press.
+For this, use the hot glue gun and press.
 Hot glue is, well, it's hot.
 Be careful.
-Should you get some on your hand, I find the best procedure is to quickly rub your fingers together.
+Should you get some on your hand, I find the best procedure is to rub your fingers together quickly.
 In my experience, that will cool it off quicker than running for water.
 I've never had a burn or a blister from using hot glue.

-To glue boards that are not mating perfectly, bevel one or both of the edges, so they are flush.
+To glue boards not mating perfectly, bevel one or both of the edges so they are flush.

 Let's do this thing.What you need: